Blockchain-Powered-eSIM/OpenRSP/README.md

 > Unlike traditional SIM cards, eSIMs can be integrated into a System-on-Chip (SoC) or used as upgradable components via APIs like the Android 9 eSIM APIs.
 GSMA certification mandates that sensitive personalization data—such as Ki, OPc, and 5G keys—be securely processed within the eSIM hardware, eliminating the risk of data extraction.
 A critical feature of eSIMs is enterprise ownership, granting full control over security configurations, applications, and the selection of operator profiles.

 ## Domains in eSIM
-#### 1. Operator Profile Domain
-- This domain holds the traditional functionalities of a SIM, primarily related to network access.
-It contains information such as:
-  - **International Mobile Subscriber Identity (IMSI)**: The unique identifier for the subscriber on the mobile network.
-  - **Authentication Keys**: Used to authenticate the subscriber on the network and establish a secure connection.
-  - **Network-Specific Configurations**: Settings required by the Mobile Network Operator (MNO), such as preferred access technologies and roaming rules.
-- The **operator profile domain** is controlled and managed by the MNO.
-This domain ensures that the eSIM can establish and maintain connectivity with the mobile network.

-#### 2. Security Domain
-- The **security domain** is a dedicated area within the eSIM that manages sensitive cryptographic operations.
-This domain is responsible for:
-  - **eKYC (Electronic Know Your Customer)**: Ensures compliance with regulations like GDPR, AML, and AFT by verifying the identity of the subscriber.
-  - **Secure Key Storage**: Safeguards cryptographic keys, protecting them from unauthorized access.
-  - **Over-The-Air (OTA)(embedded Universal Integrated Circuit Card) Updates**: Enables the secure provisioning of new keys, certificates, or updates to the eSIM.
-  - **Secure Element**: A hardware-based security module that manages cryptographic operations, isolated from other domains to prevent unauthorized access.

 #### 1. Subscription Management Domain
 The **subscription management domain** handles the provisioning, management and deletion of Operator Profiles on eUICC-enabled devices.
 There are two components in this domain:
-- a.
-SM-DP (Subscription Manager - Data Preparation)
+- **a)** SM-DP (Subscription Manager - Data Preparation)
     - Typically managed by the MNOs (Mobile Network Providers).
     - Generates and encrypts eSIM profiles.
     - Preapares profiles for provisioning and send encrypted profiles to the SM-SR for delivery to target eUICC.

-- b.
-SM-SR (Subscription Manager - Secure Routing)
+- **b)** SM-SR (Subscription Manager - Secure Routing)
     - Managed by a trusted thrid-party or MNO.
     - Acts as a conrtrol plane for SM-DP and eUICC interactions.
     - Responsible for securely routing the encrypted profile from SM-DP to eUICC.

 #### 2. eUICC Domain
 The **eUICC domain** provides a secure, tamper-resistant hardware platform for hosting multiple operator profiles.
 This domain consists of following sub-domains:
-- a.
-Profile Domain
+- **a)** Profile Domain
     - Respresents individual operator profiles stored on eUICC.
     - Contains credentials and settings necessary for network authentication.
     - Multiple profiles can exist on an eUICC but the number of active profiles depends on device capabailities.
-- b.
-Platform Domain
+- **b)** Platform Domain
     - Manages overall eUICC system functionalities.
     - Provides scurity features and enforces policies for profile management.
     - Facilitates communication between the eUICC, device, and subscription management systems.

 #### 3. Device Domain
 The **device domain** domain is responsible for interactions between eUICC and the device hosting it.
 This domain consists of following sub-domains:
-- a.
-Host Device Domain
+- **a)** Host Device Domain
     - Represents the hardware device (e.g., smartphone, tablet, IoT device) containing the eUICC.
     - Communicates with the eUICC for operations such as profile activation, deactivation, or switching.
     - Runs the mobile OS or applications interacting with the eUICC.
-- b.
-User Interface Domain
+- **b)** User Interface Domain
     - Provides a user-friendly interface for managing eSIM profiles (e.g., selecting a profile to activate or deleting a profile).
     - Accessible via the settings or a dedicated application.
     - Encapsulates functionalities of LPA (Local Profile Assistant)

 #### 4. Connectivity Domains
 The **connectivity domain** encompasses the interfaces and protocols used for connectivity and communication.
 It consists of fololowing sub-domains:
-- a.
-Over-The-Air (OTA) Domain
+- **a)** Over-The-Air (OTA) Domain
     - Includes mobile network infrastructure used for profile activation and connectivity.
     - Uses secure protocols (e.g., GSMA’s RSP standard) to communicate between the SM-SR and eUICC.
     - Enables the secure provisioning of new keys, certificates, or updates to the eSIM.
-- b.
-Communication Network Domain
+- **b)** Communication Network Domain
     - Includes mobile network infrastructure used for profile activation and connectivity.
     - Ensures the eSIM profile works with the corresponding MNO.

 #### 5. Security Domain
 The **security domain** is dedicated to manage sensitive cryptographic operations.
 It is fundamental in eUICC and eSIM protocol to protect data and ensure trustworthiness.
 It has the following sub-domains:
-- a.
-Secure Element (SE) Domain
+- **a)** Secure Element (SE) Domain
     - The hardware-based tamper-resistant element hosting the eUICC.
     - Protects credentials, cryptographic keys, and profiles from unauthorized access.
-- b.
-Cryptographic Domain
+- **b)** Cryptographic Domain
     - Enforces security protocols and encryption for profile delivery, installation, and communication.
     - Uses Public Key Infrastructure (PKI) and other cryptographic methods for authentication and data integrity.

 This domain-based architecture adds a layer of abstraction and security, allowing eSIMs to serve it purpose ensuring compliance with security and regulatory requirements.